Aashmini Bhetwal (Kathmandu-based Food Blogger)

 ∙ Two sticks used to prepare Sel Roti (Cuptero)

 Ingredients such as wheat flour, peeled and mashed ripe banana, baking soda, cardamom and cashew nuts can be added to one’s desire.
 These extra ingredients help in making the Roti more delectable and attractive.

-Foremost, the rice is washed and soaked overnight.
-The next day, thesurplus water is drained.
+At first and foremost, the rice is washed and soaked overnight.
+The next day, the surplus water is drained out.
 The rice is then blended in a mixture with banana and enough water.
-Then the dough is placed in a large bowl and rest of the ingredients like rice flour, sugar and butter is mixed with it.
+Then the dough is placed in a large bowl and rest of the ingredients like rice flour, sugar and butter is mixed into it.
 Again water is added and the batter is melded.
-The firmness of batter is accustomed by adding water or rice flour as needed.
+The firmness of the batter is accustomed by adding water or rice flour as needed.
 On the other hand, the oil is heated in a deep frying pan.
 The cup or the funnel is filled with the batter.
 The oil temperature is tested by placing a drop of the batter into the heated oil.
-(The oil temperature should be at medium heat around 348 degree to 373 degree F).
+(The oil temperature should be at medium heat around 348 degree F to 373 degree F).
 Later, the batter is poured down making a full round circle, into the frying pan having heated oil on it.
 The two sticks (cuptero) is used to change, draw and maintain the structure of the batter in order to develop a better circle.
 Both the sides of the Sel are fried until they turn golden or brown in color.
-The sel roti then is taken out and placed in the bamboo woven tray (Nanglo).
+The Sel Roti then is taken out and placed in the bamboo woven tray (Nanglo).

-It is served along with other dishes prepared during celebrations that includes varieties of curry, pickles, marinade and even yogurt sometimes.
-This proceeding helps to make the widely appreciated traditional food, the most delicious rings, the Sel Roti.
+It is served along with other dishes prepared during celebrations that includes varieties of curry, pickles, marinade and sometimes even yogurt.
+This proceeding helps to make the widely appreciated traditional food, the most delicious rings, the "SEL ROTI".